Home

 (d) Between the preceding Wednesday at 12:01 A.M. and to the end of the first five (5) hours of the first shift on the preceding Thursday, if a holiday falls on a Friday in conjunction with the weekend for all overtime work to be performed on Friday, Saturday or Sunday.
 (If Thursday and Friday are holidays the notice shall be moved back an additional day.)

-Weekend overtime will be distributed where practicable regard less of shift and without the application of Article IX when the purpose of call—back is the equitable distribution of overtime between shifts.
+Weekend overtime will be distributed where practicable regardless of shift and without the application of Article 9 when the purpose of call-back is the equitable distribution of overtime between shifts.

 7.5 A record of overtime hours accepted or rejected by each employee shall be maintained on the basis of paid hours, not worked hours.
 Overtime will be charged as follows:

-7. Employees with Friday vacations are not considered to be available for weekend overtime and are not charged for refusal of overtime on that weekend.
+(g) Employees with Monday and/or Friday vacations are available for weekend overtime but will not be charged for refusal of overtime on that weekend.

 7.6 Each foreman, department or section manager having direct supervision of bargaining unit employees will be responsible for arranging accurate recording of overtime hours.
 Supervisors shall also determine that proper overtime charges are made on a daily basis and shall include new hires, rehires, transfers, etc. A copy of such record will include each employee’s seniority date and shall be given to the steward on a weekly basis and posted in the work area.
 On a daily basis, supervision will notify the steward of overtime requirements.
 Overtime records will be kept for a period of six (6) months after the close of the preceding overtime year.